sealerio/sealer.cool/src/docs/reference/clusterimage.md

     └── audit-policy.yml
 ```

-## How can I get CloudRootfs
+## How can I get ClusterImage rootfs

 1. Pull a BaseImage `sealer pull kubernetes:v1.19.8-alpine`
 2. View the image layer information `sealer inspect kubernetes:v1.19.8-alpine`
 3. Get into the BaseImage Layer `ls /var/lib/sealer/data/overlay2/{layer-id}`

-You will found the CloudRootfs layer.
+You will found the ClusterImage rootfs layer.

 ## Build your own BaseImage

-You can edit any files in CloudRootfs you want, for example you want to define your own docker daemon.json, just edit it and build a new CloudImage.
+You can edit any files in ClusterImage rootfs you want, for example you want to define your own docker daemon.json, just edit it and build a new ClusterImage.

 ```shell script
 FROM scratch